The Spanish Civil War in Film – A summary from a 1974 retrospective seminar in Berlin

 3 feature films (those Directed by Edgar Neville, Augusto Genina, Harald Riehn respectively.)

 There were also two German feature films with the Spanish Civil War being treated positively within a much larger story-line: Wunschkonzert and Kameraden auf See.

 The 1974 Deutsche Kinemathek guide is not complete.
 It for instance does not include feature films produced by Franco Spain such as ¡A mi la Legion!,Esquadrilla, Rojo y Negro, or Boda en el Infierno.
 But it mirrors the abundance of pro–Red films available and the virtual absence of pro–Franco films.
 Edgar Neville's Frente de Madrid/In der Rotem Hölle was only re–discovered in 2008 and released in 2018 on DVD, and Ritter'sIn Battle Against the World Enemy /Im Kampf gegen den Weltfeind was finally also released on DVD two years earlier, in 2016.
 Both available from International Historic Films in Chicago, USA with English subtitles, and the latter film also with optional Spanish subtitles.
-The Augusto Genina film and the Harald Riehn films have been avaialble for a few years on commercial DVDs for some zears now, as well.
+The Augusto Genina film and the Harald Riehn films have been available on commercial DVDs in Italian and German soundtrack versions respectively, for some years now, as well.

 The important role that Karl Ritter's two Spanish films played --- the full–length documentary film In Battle Against the World Enemy /Im Kampf gegen den Weltfeind and his planned feature film Legion Condor –– should be seen in the context of the very few pro–Franco films made.